nethoundsh/checkdocs/README.md

 - **Lexical search only.** BM25 does not handle paraphrase queries well — "how do I authenticate?" won't rank as highly as a search for "authentication bearer token."
 Semantic/hybrid search is on the roadmap.
 - **LLM can still hallucinate.** When source material is sparse or ambiguous, the model may fill gaps with plausible but unverified claims.
 Every factual claim in the output should carry an inline citation; treat uncited claims with skepticism.
 - **VulnCheck community tier covers a limited index set.** `initial-access`, `botnets`, `ransomware`, `threat-actors`, and detection rules all require a paid VulnCheck tier.
-The agent surfaces 402 responses explicitly as coverage gaps rather than evidence of absence, but the gap is real.
+The agent surfaces 402 responses as tier limitations rather than empty results, so the model can explain the gap rather than imply absence — but the coverage gap itself is real.
 - **Brave is credit-based.** The free monthly credit is roughly 1,000 queries.
 High-volume use requires a paid plan; the server has no built-in rate-limit guard against exhausting the quota.
 - **Notebook corpus reflects the last sync.** Research notebooks are indexed on demand via `research-sync`; the agent does not auto-pull updates.
 Answers drawn from the research corpus may be stale if notebooks have been updated since the last sync.